zweilosec/Infosec-Notes/windows-1/powershell.md

 ## Script Execution Policy

-TODO: add short description about what this is and why it's important
+TODO: add short description about what this is and why it's important (issue [#26](https://github.com/zweilosec/Infosec-Notes/issues/26))

 | Policy | Description |
 | :--- | :--- |